morgmaze/please-water-me/README.md

 1. Create a MySQL database for this application
 1. Update the following in src/main/resources/application.properties: spring.datasource.url, spring.datasource.username, spring.datasource.password

+### Email

+This application sends plant watering reminders from an application email account to the recipient's email account.
+The application email account is a Gmail account set up specifically for sending automated emails.

+1. Create a Gmail account for the application.
+It is not advised to use your personal email.
+1. Add an app password for the account.
+1. In Constants.java, set FROM_EMAIL to be this Gmail account and PASSWORD to the app password you created.
+1. In Constants.java, set TO_EMAIL to the address you would like to receive plant watering reminders to.

 ## To build and run

 `mvn clean spring-boot:run`